 How Often Is A DOT Inspection Required?

 The Department of Transportation (DOT) mandates fleet company commercial vehicles (CMV) weighing over 10.001 pounds each year to undergo an inspection and document Vehicle inspection reports to ensure that vehicles are in good working condition.

 The DOT inspections have six levels that simply refer to which areas of the CMV would be inspected.
-So it important to know how to fill out annual vehicle inspection report.
+So it is important to know how to fill out an annual vehicle inspection report.